1. We asked 200 pharma leaders about AI

 - Larger budgets (11-20%) — advanced, cross-functional adoption

 In other words, the budget is not the cause of AI progress, but the result of it.
-Once pharma teams start to see measurable outcomes from AI, leadership becomes more confident in allocating resources.
+Leadership grows more confident in giving out resources once pharma teams start to see measurable results from AI.

 Takeaway: cautious investment reflects not skepticism but pragmatism.
-Pharmaceutical companies are strategically testing where AI delivers the most impact, and using those results to justify future growth.
+Pharmaceutical companies are testing how AI can make the biggest difference.
+They use these results to support their plans for future growth.

 4. The biggest challenges for pharma AI

 Our research shows that the top barriers to AI adoption in pharma are deeply internal.
-Nearly half of all pharma leaders (46.5%) cite a lack of AI expertise and talent as their primary obstacle, followed by data availability, data quality issues (38.6%), and regulatory uncertainty (36.6%).
+Almost half of pharma leaders (46.5%) say the main hurdle is a lack of AI talent.
+Next is data availability and quality issues at 38.6%, followed by regulatory uncertainty at 36.6%.

 In other words, the challenge is whether pharma organizations are ready for it.